Spacial/awesome-systools/README.md

 - [Otter Browser](https://otter-browser.org/): Otter Browser aims to recreate the best aspects of the classic Opera (12.x) UI using Qt5.
 - [thor](https://github.com/cisco/thor): Cisco's Thor Video Codec
 - [OctoLinker](https://github.com/OctoLinker/OctoLinker): Links together, what belongs together
+- [Session History Scrounger for Firefox](https://www.jeffersonscher.com/ffu/scrounger.html): Firefox creates various session history files as you browse, and then at shutdown creates sessionstore.jsonlz4.
+In Firefox 56+, the files are compressed using Mozilla's flavor of LZ4 compression (.jsonlz4 or .baklz4 file extension).
+The JSON data contains rich detail about your session, but this page is targeted toward extracting just the page URLs.

 ## Shell